Ahmad-Hamwi/lazy-pagination-compose/README.md

 <br>

 <p align="center">
-    An intuitive and customizable Compose Multiplatform pagination solution built on top of lazy lists (Currently LazyColumn) and handles pagination states automatically as you scroll.
+    An intuitive and customizable Compose Multiplatform pagination solution built on top of lazy lists and handles pagination states automatically as you scroll.
 </p>
 <p align="center">
     Available on Android, iOS, and JVM Desktop